Stories from the Ridge

 Whether you’re looking to reduce stress, improve your mood, or simply reconnect with nature, forest bathing offers a unique and powerful way to experience the healing power of nature.

 Ready to try forest bathing?
-Join me at Juneberry Ridge and discover the magic of forest bathing this spring.
+Join me at Juneberry Ridge and discover the magic of forest bathing this season.

 Upcoming sessions: